recommend-games/blog/content/posts/gini/index.md

 But there something else going on: whilst the number of releases have been skyrocketing since 2013, the Gini coefficients of the years since 2016 have been falling noticibly, indicating less concentration of the ratings on just a few games.
 Games released in 2022 form the first cohort with a Gini coefficient below 0.75 since the 90s.

+So how come that rating inequality is still rising?
+This might have to do with publishers' increased focus on evergreens – flagship titles and lines that have proven to be consistently popular.
+Most publishers will rather release new expansions for and versions of a successful game than take a risk on a new one.
+So while new releases get slightly more evenly distributed attention, much of the overall attention (and marketing budget) is still drawn to select few games.
+Publishers and designers certainly complain that it's increasingly harder for new games to get noticed and even get a second printrun, and the data seems to support those complaints.

 ### Outline